 Spoon dough onto cookie sheets and bake.

 Space golf ball sized dough balls on parchment lined cookie sheets.
-Bake in a preheated 375 ℉ oven to desired doneness - 10 - 13 minutes for softer cookies and 13 - 18 minutes for darker, crispy cookies.
+Bake in a preheated 375 ℉ oven for 15 - 18 minutes until golden brown.
 Use care to not burn the bottom of the cookies.
 After baking, transfer to a wire rack to cool.